 Metals can either be ferrous or non-ferrous metals.
 For recycling purposes, aluminium, although it is technically a non-ferrous metal, is practically in a class by itself.

-All ferrous metals contain iron, and a magnet will stick to has a ferrous metal in it.
-And steel is probably the most well-known combination of iron and carbon.
+All ferrous metals contain iron, and a magnet will stick to ferrous metal.
+Steel is probably the most well-known combination of iron and carbon.
 The most common ferrous metals include stainless steel, carbon steel, alloy steel, wrought iron, and cast iron.

 The most common non-ferrous metals include copper, lead, zinc, and tin.
 And aluminium, of course.
 In addition, all precious metals are non-ferrous.
 That would consist of gold, platinum, silver, titanium, iridium, and palladium.